kudajadridrizzle/kudajadri.website/public/pagemeta.md

     stories from Wayanad.
 Discover hidden gems, travel tips, and experiences from Kudajadri Drizzle.
 tourpackages:
-  title: test
+  title: "Wayanad Tour Packages - Best Deals & Offers | Kudajadri Drizzle"
-  description: Discover the best Wayanad holiday tour packages with top deals for
-    families, groups, and couples.
-Enjoy a perfect getaway with nature, adventure, and comfort.
+  description: "Discover the best Wayanad holiday tour packages with top deals for families, groups, and couples.
+Enjoy a perfect getaway with nature, adventure, and comfort."
-  green_wayanad:
-    title: test
+  green_wayanad_tour_package:
+    title: " Wayanad Tour Package | 4 Days in Nature's Paradise"
-    description: Experience the lush greenery of Wayanad with our Green Tour Package.
+    description: "Experience the lush greenery of Wayanad with our Green Tour Package.
 Explore wildlife sanctuaries, Edakkal Caves, and serene lakes in this 4-day adventure.
-  vibrant_wayanad:
-    title: test
+Perfect for nature lovers and wildlife enthusiasts."
+  vibrant_wayanad_tour_package:
+    title: " Wayanad Tour Package | 2-Day Getaway"
-    description: Discover the vibrant beauty of Wayanad with our 2-day package.
+    description: "Discover the vibrant beauty of Wayanad with our 2-day package.
 Perfect for short getaways with visits to waterfalls, viewpoints, and tea plantations.
-  dream_wayanad:
-    title: test
+Ideal for couples and small groups."
+  dream_wayanad_tour_package:
+    title: "Dream Wayanad Retreat | 3-Day Luxury Package"
-    description: Experience your dream vacation in Wayanad with our specially curated 3-day package.
-Experience the best of nature, adventure, and local culture.
+    description: "Experience your dream vacation in Wayanad with our specially curated 3-day package.
+Enjoy the best of nature, adventure, and local culture with premium accommodations and personalized experiences."
 home:
   title: test
   description: Experience the best of Wayanad at Kudajadri Drizzle.
 Enjoy